MSukanec/archub/src/features/users/AUDIT-USERS.md

 2025-12-25 - Initial audit compliance
-2025-12-25 - Fixed badge variants and cache invalidation guards 2025-12-25 - Added hooks/ and services/ with useCurrentUser and userProfileService
+2025-12-25 - Fixed badge variants and cache invalidation guards 2025-12-25 - Added hooks/ and services/ with useCurrentUser and userProfileService 2025-12-25 - Flattened components/ - removed all subfolders, moved 16 files directly to components/